eclipse-archived/ceylon-lang.org/documentation/1.0/tour/sequences.md

         print(word);
     }

+(Note that in this context, the `in` keyword isn't the operator we just met above, it's just part of the syntax of the `for` loop.)

 If, for any reason, we need an index for each element produced by an iterable object, we can use a special variation of the `for` loop that is designed for iterating [`Entry`s](#{site.urls.apidoc_current}/Entry.type.html):